-William Padilla-Brown is the owner of MycoSymbiotics, an amazing business around growing and cultivating mushrooms.
-He travels around the country to teach workshops and also start the first Mushroom Festival in Asheville.
+William Padilla-Brown is the owner of MycoSymbiotics, an amazing business around growing and cultivating cordyceps mushrooms.
+William travels around the country to teach workshops and also start the first Mushroom Festival in Asheville.
 His motto: "Using Fungi to Better the Planet!
 Our Shop:

 Olga and Tradd Cotter are the owners of Mushroom Mountain, a well-known family business created around cultivating, growing and researching mushrooms for all sorts of purposes.
-Their teaching workshops are really educational and fun to attend.
 Tradd is certified in several states to teach classes to obtain a mushroom forager license.
-Our Shop:
+Shop:

 Darryl, known as The Southern Herbalist, is a plant & mushroom expert with 30 years of experience.
-He teaches workshops relating living of the land.
-His mentor was local herbalist Tommy Bass who is still known in parts of Alabama as a healer. https://thesouthernherbalist.com/
+He teaches workshops about living on the land.
+His mentor, 19th century local herbalist Tommy Bass, is still known in parts of Alabama as a healer. https://thesouthernherbalist.com/

 Taylor, the owner, is a world traveler and specializes in making tinctures and salves from local and foreign plants.
 The flower displayed here is the South American plant damiana. https://www.sunlightapothecary.com/shop.

 Lisa Monique, the owner, will be selling hemp products and CBD oil , tinctures & edibles.

 My friend Anne Marie Bialella is a Farmer, a Baker, a Medicine Maker; a Mushroom Forager & Grower.
 She takes her skills to farmers markets & offers baking, canning, mushroom foraging workshops.